jwmacd/STAR/README.md

 You can put the weight into `pretrained_weight/`.

+Please note that the CogVideX-5B-based model supports only 720x480 input.

 #### Step 2: Prepare testing data
 You can put the testing videos in the `input/video/`.